No Money Down and No Pay for 90-Day Financing

 Don’t let limited budgets stop you from moving more equipment.
 Overcome the “limited cash” objection with our NO PAYMENTS FOR 90 DAYS with NO MONEY DOWN financing special.
 There has never been a better time to finance than now.

-12 - 60 month Financing and Leasing are available to salon owners in the US and Canada.
+12 - 60 month Financing and Leasing are available to salon owners.
 To submit your application, please follow steps below:

 1. Process your order checkout online.

 2. Choose Financing/Leasing to be your payment option (available with orders of $1,000+)

 Get the equipment you need TODAY, pay for it over time, and realize significant tax savings this year.

 The Accelerated Depreciation Deduction Allowance permitted under IRS Section 179 is up to $500,000.
 This results in immediate tax savings for qualifying business entities.*